Protecting The Rights Of Federal Employees Who Are Under Investigation

 As a federal employee, you cannot simply be removed from your position.
 The federal government requires a lengthy investigation into what happened and why you should be removed.
 As many performance-based actions are hard to prove, if your agency wants to get rid of you, you may be accused of misconduct as a simple way to effect your removal regardless of whether you did anything wrong.

 You may be coerced into incriminating yourself for an action you did not commit.
-If you are under investigation and facing an interview, you need a lawyer who can handle OIG and OIA investigations by your side.
+If you are under investigation and facing an interview, you need a lawyer by your side who can handle OIG and OIA investigations.

 At The Devadoss Law Firm, P.L.L.C., we serve federal employees who are under investigation for misconduct and are facing demotion, suspension or termination.
 We handle cases for employees at every grade, in every agency and at every level of government.
 Because we handle only federal employment and labor law, we are able to help clients all over the country.

-Bobby Devadoss worked for two different federal agencies before opening his private practice, catering exclusively to federal employees.
+Bobby Devadoss worked for two different federal agencies before opening his private practice that caters exclusively to federal employees.
 He understands the investigation process and can help you counter the tactics of the inspectors.
 Anything you say during an investigation may lead to a disciplinary action.
 You need someone who is on your side.